Sermons

 12 July 2020

 I’m not a gardener – I can barely gather the motivation to drag out the lawn mower and mow the grass.
-I look with envy those who live in apartment blocks and don’t have to worry about how long the grass is growing or how many weeds there are.
-Sometimes I feel a little guilty… Read more
+I look with envy those who live in apartment… Read more

 Year A – 5th Sunday after Pentecost – Saint and Sinner inner struggle